securitytxt/security-txt/draft-foudil-securitytxt.md

 IANA is requested to create the "security.txt Fields" registry in accordance with {{?RFC8126}}.
-This registry will contain fields for use in security.txt files, defined by this specification.
+This registry will contain fields for use in "security.txt" files, defined by this specification.

 New registrations or updates MUST be published in accordance with the "Expert Review" guidelines as described in sections 4.5 and 5 of